 Portreath is small so you can access most by walking.
 We liked the Bassett arms ate there 4 times. advisable to book.
 The Fish and Chips on the beach are good.
 There is local cstcutter with most things and a lovely bakery.

 Portreath itself.
 The property was very well presented and clean, and the joint-owner very decent when circumstnaceas meany we missed the first day and he let us stay an extra day, as nobody was coming to the flat.
+They also left the makings of a Cornish cream tea and a bottle of wine, both of which were kind and apperciated.
+Finally the cottage was very peaceful.

 Small house on the harbour, beautifully presented cleanliness excellent.
 This is an ideal stay for visiting the whole of Cornwall or just enjoy the local area.
 Info from the hosts very helpful, a few local pubs doing food we particularly found the Bassett arms( about a 3 minute walk away) very accommodating and friendly.
 Fish and chips on the beach excellent value.